aryanbdps9/parallel-mcts-arena-rs/README.md

 -   **Parallel Simulations:** The main search function launches multiple MCTS simulations in parallel using the `rayon` crate.
 Each simulation consists of the selection, expansion, simulation, and backpropagation phases.

--   **Thread-Safe Tree:** The search tree is shared across all threads.
+-   **Thread-Safe Tree with `RwLock`:** The search tree is shared across all threads.
 To ensure thread safety, the nodes of the tree (`Node`) are wrapped in `Arc` (Atomic Reference Counting) for shared ownership.
-The internal data of each node (wins, visits, children) is protected by `parking_lot::Mutex` or atomic types for safe concurrent access.
+The `children` map of each node is protected by a `parking_lot::RwLock`, which allows multiple threads to simultaneously read the children (during the selection phase) while ensuring exclusive access for modifications (during the expansion phase).
+This significantly reduces lock contention and improves the throughput of parallel simulations, leading to much higher CPU utilization and a stronger AI.

--   **Fine-Grained Locking:** Instead of locking the entire tree, only the necessary parts of a node are locked during an update.
-This reduces contention and improves parallelism.
-For example, the `wins` and `children` of a node are in separate mutexes, and `visits` is an atomic integer.
+-   **Fine-Grained Locking:** Other node statistics like `wins` are protected by a `parking_lot::Mutex`, while `visits` is an `AtomicI32` to allow for lock-free updates.
+This fine-grained approach minimizes synchronization overhead.

 -   **UCB1 Formula:** The selection phase uses the UCB1 formula to balance exploration (visiting less-explored nodes) and exploitation (focusing on promising nodes).

-This parallel implementation allows the AI to perform a much deeper search in the same amount of time, leading to stronger gameplay.
+This parallel implementation allows the AI to perform a much deeper search in the same amount of time, leading to stronger gameplay and the ability to anticipate threats several moves in advance.